Lockdown was the best thing that ever happened to us.

 I’m coming from out of town.
 Where should I stay?

-There are a few hotels on Staten Island, but we’d recommend the Hilton Garden Inn, or looking at Airbnb or VRBO.
+We have a room block at the Hilton Garden Inn in Staten Island.
 You could also stay in Lower Manhattan or Brooklyn (this is New York City, after all — you can get anywhere at any time!).

 Do you have a registry?